 - 1 1/2 cups (275 g) light brown sugar

 - 2 large eggs, beaten

-- 1/8 tsp fine salt, omit if using salted butter
+- 1/8 teaspoon fine salt, omit if using salted butter

-- 6 oz white chocolate chips or chopped white chocolate, about 1 cup of chips
+- 6 oz.
+(175 g) white chocolate chips or white chocolate chunks (chopped), about 1 cup of chips

 Make the Strawberry Compote: